 (2) UK Oil

-Advantages when Trading Energy Assets via CFDs
+Advantages of Trading Energy Assets via CFDs

-(i) Capital leverage
+(i) Capital Leverage

 (iii) Advanced Trading Platforms

-(iv) Minimum Deposit Requirements
+(iv) Low Minimum Deposit Requirements

 Factors Affecting the Price of Energy Assets

-(2) Political and environmental factors
+(2) Political and environmental developments

-(6) Cost of Production
+(6) Production costs

 » American Petroleum Institute (API Report)

-Technical Analysis
+Technical Analysis in Energy Trading

-(a) Support & Resistance Levels (for identifying mid-term trends)
+(a) Support & Resistance Levels

 (4) Trading Shares using CFDs